Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 | deviceDebugState  | deviceDebugState       	                                                                          |

 <br>
-When the OIF411 is connected, the last 5 dummy places change to this unofficial format (good for testing only!):
+When the OIF411 is connected, the last 5 dummy places change to this unofficial format (good only for testing only):

 | Data               | Description                                                                                 |
 |-------------------|--------------------------------------------------------------------------------------------- |